MakeSchool-Tutorials/Tweet-Generator/P8-Hash-Table/content.md

 ### Starter Code Project

-I've created a starter code project to help guide you in creating the `LinkedList` structure.
+I've created starter code and unit tests to help guide you in creating the `HashTable` structure.
 You'll need to:

-1. Sign into GitHub
-2. Accept the [Hash Table assignment](https://classroom.github.com/assignment-invitations/335564eeaa21128cb02ee07f9064ea53) and follow the link to the new repository
+1. Pull the Hash Table starter code from the course's origin repository

+		git pull origin master

+2. Run the unit tests to see which methods are passing or failing:

+		python test_hashtable.py

-3. Clone the Hash-Table repository and run the unit tests to see the failures
+3. Alternatively you can use `pytest` the run unit tests to see more readable and descriptive output:

+		pip install pytest  # (only need to install once) pytest test_hashtable.py

 4. Implement the missing instance methods, then run the unit tests and fix any errors until they pass

+5. Run the unit tests again and fix any errors until they pass:

+		python test_hashtable.py  # standard error formatting
+		pytest test_hashtable.py  # or pytest pretty formatting

-You can run the unit tests to see which methods are passing or failing with:
+6. You can also run the `hashtable.py` module as a script to check your results while refactoring:

-	python test_hashtable.py
+		python hashtable.py

+	After correctly implementing the missing instance methods (marked `#TODO`):

+		HashTable([])
+		get(I): 1
+		get(V): 5
+		get(X): 10
+		length: 3
+		HashTable([('I', 1), ('X', 10), ('V', 5)])
+		HashTable([('I', 1), ('V', 5)])
+		HashTable([('I', 1)])
+		HashTable([])
+		length: 0

 Once you finish implementing the `HashTable` class and have made the respective unit tests pass, be sure to commit your solutions and push to GitHub!